riyadewangan08/website-performance-analysis-python/README.md

 This structured data enables detailed analysis of traffic trends, user behavior, and channel effectiveness across different times of day and days of the week.

+# ❓ Questions Solved

+## 1) What patterns or trends can you observe in website sessions and users over time?

+### 🔍 Analysis
+-Sessions are consistently higher than users, showing repeat visits.

+-Noticeable spikes on April 15–19, likely due to a campaign or event.

+-Traffic follows a daily pattern, with regular peaks and drops.

+-Post-spike, sessions and users show a slightly stable upward trend